wenzel-lab/modular-microfluidics-workstation-controller/README.md

 ### Software

-The software follows a client-server architecture and allow users to control the physical hardware through a graphical interface.
+The software follows a client-server architecture and allows users to control the physical hardware through a graphical interface.
 It runs on a Raspberry Pi 32-bit operating system.

 <table>
 <tr>